Energy price rises more than expected as costs set to increase to £1,849 in April

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.

-What additional government support is available?
+What government support is available?

 Although, customers currently in need of help with heating oil costs must individually register with each utility company.
 The joint priority services register would combine the existing databases of energy firms and other utility services, including water suppliers, to make it easier for customers to find which provider offers them the right support.